 So far, public smoking aversion therapy has had moderate but significant positive effects.
 Since plain-packaging laws are still in their infancy, public health professionals are optimistic about future increased efficacy, especially in preventing young people from ever lighting up that first fag.
 Clearly, the small, unobtrusive warnings on U.S. cigarette packages do not get the attention that graphic images and messages covering most of a pack do.
 Maybe Congress will grow a backbone.
 Until then, it remains invertebrate — unable and unwilling to stand up to American tobacco lobby money.

 For those motivated quitters in the states who need a little more impetus, start your collection of voluntary cigarette package cozies today.
 Get a jump on the U.S. government and collect all 14 in the Greatest Hits series of headlines and photos, including such timeless classics as “Smoking Causes Lung Cancer,” “Smoking Causes Peripheral Vascular Disease,” “Smoking Damages Your Gums and Teeth,” “Smoking Harms Unborn Babies” and many more.

 Whether you’re smoking for one or two, the time to quit is now.
 Help is available.

-And if nothing else matters: smoking makes you age faster.
+And if nothing else matters: smoking makes you look older than you are.